ksheng-/nyc-tax-inequity/README.md

 ![images/gentrication.png](images/gentrification.png)

 ## Explore the maps
+[3D kepler.gl map](https://drive.google.com/file/d/1234Po1ge4IhH5a4svLkN-yvvVmQkIlNV/view?usp=sharing) (this one loads the entire dataset (~300 MB) client side, don't recommend this on mobile)
 [2D Carto map](https://ksheng.carto.com/builder/2a0665fd-a3ba-4c4a-9d27-198ca99fdf4c/embed)<br />
-[3D kepler.gl map](https://drive.google.com/file/d/1234Po1ge4IhH5a4svLkN-yvvVmQkIlNV/view?usp=sharing) (this one loads the entire dataset client side, don't attempt this on mobile)

 The interactive Carto map contains a superset of the columns used for the final map renderings for every class 1 building, so you can poke around and see where the numbers come from.